W-JiaCheng/W-JiaCheng.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Fellow at the College of Computing and Data Science, Nanyang Technological University (NTU), Singapore, working under the supervision of Prof. [Dusit Niyato](https://personal.ntu.edu.sg/dniyato/).
+I am a Postdoctoral Research Fellow at the College of Computing and Data Science, Nanyang Technological University (NTU), Singapore, working under the supervision of Prof. [Dusit Niyato](https://personal.ntu.edu.sg/dniyato/).
 My research interests primarily focus on wireless sensing, Integrated Sensing and Communications (ISAC), generative AI, and semantic communications.
 Prior to my current position, I received my Ph.D. degree from the School of Communications and Information Engineering, Chongqing University of Posts and Telecommunications in 2022.
 From 2021 to 2022, I was a visiting student at NTU's College of Computing and Data Science.
 My research primarily centers around **Wireless Sensing and Generative AI**, including

 1. Wireless Sensing:
    - Signal parameter estimation for wireless sensing